 Rule #2: Go with the Flow

-If you’ve been looking and scanning the horizon – and the answer still isn’t obvious – you’ll need to use rule #2 “Go with the Flow”.
+If you’ve been scanning the horizon and the answer still isn’t obvious, you’ll need to use rule number two “Go with the Flow”.
 By this I mean choose the braid with the most volume of water flowing down it.
 Not just the deepest, not just the fastest, but a combination of these two factors.
 You’re looking for the channel with the most water flowing down per-second (cubic metres per second).
 Developing your ability to read the water and judge the flow takes time and experience.
-There are many clues (too many to cover here) that can help indicate flow-volume.
-These clues are best leaned while kayaking with experienced paddlers, or on a kayak course with the help of a qualified coach.
+Paddling braided rivers with a well organised club, participating in kayak races, and taking a multisport kayak course, are all great ways to build your ability to judge the water’s flow.

-Some of the time you’ll need to make a tough choice.
+Sometimes you’ll need to make a tough choice.
 You often wont have much time to decide, and it’s usually best to make a decision early and stick with it.
-If you’re following rule #2 and chose a LEFT braid that holds 60% of the total river volume, that means that 40% of the river is now to your RIGHT – not under your boat where you want it.
+If you’re following rule number two and chose a braid going left that holds 60% of the total river volume, that means that 40% of the river is now to your right (not under your boat where you want it).
 Keep a mental map of the fact that a large portion of the river is somewhere out to your right side.
 Keep an eye out for an opportunity to link back up with this flow again.
 You want to be as close as possible to 100% flow volume under your boat at all times.

 It’s important to understand that the rules described above work best when used in the correct order.
-If you’re looking down trying to figure out the volume of water (rule #2) you’re probably not looking up enough (rule #1), and may miss something really obvious.
-Similarly, it’s no good dropping low early (rule #3) if there’s simply not enough water volume to float your boat (rule #2).
-So at each decision point, work through your rules in order from 1 to 4, and try not to skip ahead or make it more complicated than it is.
-Many of our clients will write these rules on the front of their boat for quick reference while paddling on the river.
+If you’re looking down trying to figure out the volume of water (rule 2) you’re probably not looking up enough (rule 1), and may miss something really obvious.
+Similarly, it’s no good dropping low early (rule 3) if there’s simply not enough water volume to float your boat (rule 2).
+So at each decision point, work through your rules quickly in order from 1 to 4.
+Try not to skip ahead or make it more complicated than it is.
+Many of our clients will actually scribble these rules on the front of their boat for quick reference while paddling on the river.

-It’s my experience as a kayak coach that judging the volume of flow (rule #2) is always the hardest for new paddlers to master – particularly while also trying to concentrate on the actual paddling itself.
-One of the most valuable things you can do to develop this skill set is to attend our Coast to Coast Kayak Course.
-We’ll share with you all the clues that indicate good flow volume, plus you’ll gain lots of practice making your own choices using the rules above.
-It’s also a good idea to look back over your shoulder after making a braid decision, and review whether it was in fact the best choice for the situation.
-This is how we learn and keep improving each time.
+It’s my experience as a kayak coach that sticking to the correct order of priority while under pressure is the hardest for new paddlers to master.
+One of the most valuable things you can do to develop your confidence in picking the braids is to attend our Coast to Coast Multisport Kayak Course.
+We’ll share with you all the clues that indicate good flow volume, plus you’ll gain lots of practice making your own choices using the rules mentioned here.